CSTwist/Sombito-Sabandal_CMSC124_Submission/README.md

 Dynamic typing: simplifies the language and accelerates prototyping.

-Kotlin-inspired syntax: familiar and modern, but simplified for easier use.
+C-inspired and Kotlin-inspired syntax: familiar and modern, but simplified for easier use.

 Block-style languages, such as C, prepare the language for easy parsing in later stages.